jonasrosland/old-blog/open-for-a-new-role.md

 #### Open Source Community Manager, {code}, Dell Technologies, Boston, USA - 2016-2018
 Main responsibilities included planning and launching of the open source-focused **{code} Community** and its associated **DevHigh5** and **{code} Catalyst** programs.
 Always with a community-first mindset, defending the community from internal forces.

-{code} was a strategic open source initiative supported by executive management driven by three main principles of a community first mindset:
+{code} was a strategic open source initiative supported by executive management driven by three main principles of a community-first mindset:

 - Open source efforts are developed in the best interests of the community
 - Projects are executed with complete transparency and openness